nabilabd/monitorMP/Description.md

 Team Members: Nabil Abdurehman, Henry Huray

 Suppose you have a network of machines located at various places across the US.
-Occasionally, these machines might malfunction, in which case a service-person would have to be dispatched to repair the device.
+Occasionally, these machines might malfunction, in which case a technician would have to be dispatched to repair the device.
 Each device functions properly with a lifetime given by an exponential distribution.
 Suppose further that this technician can only travel along the routes directly connecting two such machines.